Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Experiments

 For each letter, we generate nine 2D point clouds by varying the number of points (500, 700, 1000) and adding Gaussian noise with standard deviation (0, 0.01, 0.02).
 The point clouds are created using geometric representations of each letter.
-Different sampling densities and added noise are meant to mimic real-world variability.
-See (\cref{fig:mds_letters}, left), to see how different numbers of points and noise affect the letter \textit{A}.
+Different sampling densities and added noise are meant to mimic real-world variability. \cref{fig:mds_letters} (left) demonstrates how varying the number of points and noise affects the letter \textit{A}.
 We follow the same classification pipeline as used for the binary images in \cref{ssec:ClassificationMPEG7}.
-Each point cloud is converted into a mapper graph using \textit{KeplerMapper} \cite{van2019kepler}, with the y-coordinate of each point as the lens function.
-We ensure each mapper has a single connected component, and nodes are restricted to the height range $[0, 20]$.
+Each point cloud is converted into a mapper graph using \textit{KeplerMapper} \cite{van2019kepler}, with the $y$-coordinate of each point as the lens function.
+We choose parameter values so that each mapper has a single connected component, and for each node we assign the function value, or \emph{height}, to be the midpoint of the cover element it belongs to, normalized so that all node heights lie in the range $[0, 20]$.
 For every mapper, we use a cover of 10 elements with $30\%$ overlap, with DBSCAN (eps=3) as the clustering algorithm.
 These parameters were found to best capture the structure of the data.

 We then compute the pairwise optimal upper bound of the interleaving distance and use this as a similarity metric for classification.
-An MDS (Multidimensional Scaling) plot \cite{borg2007modern} is constructed from these similarity measures to visualize the clustering of different letters, shown in \cref{fig:image_mds} (right).
-The results show that letters with distinctive shapes, such as \textit{A} and \textit{W}, form clear clusters.
-However, some letter like \textit{D} struggle to cluster distinctly, and distances between certain letters, such as between samples of \textit{D} and \textit{I} can be small.
-Although all samples of \textit{I} cluster together, they are close to some samples of \textit{D}.
+To visualize the clustering of different letters, we construct an MDS plot, shown in \cref{fig:image_mds} (right).
+The results demonstrate that letters with distinctive shapes, such as \textit{A} and \textit{W}, form clear clusters.
+However, some letters such as \textit{R} struggle to cluster distinctly, and distances between certain letters, such as between samples of \textit{R} and \textit{B}, can be small.
 This is expected, given the similarity in their mapper graph structures, especially when point density is low and noise is high.

-We run a classification task using the pairwise similarity metric to classify letters with a k-nearest neighbor (KNN) classifier \cite{cover1967nearest}.
+We run a classification task using the pairwise similarity metric to classify letters with a $k$-NN classifier.